Rev. Leslie Takahashi

-Leslie Takahashi serves as Minister at the Mt.
-Diablo Unitarian Universalist Church in Walnut Creek, CA. Prior to entering the ministry, she worked professionally in the area of leadership development, sustainable economic development and education policy and was the Assistant Vice President for Policy for the North Carolina Community College System.
-She is the co-author, with Chip Roush and Leon Spencer, of The Arc of The Universe is Long: Anti-racism and the Unitarian Universalist Association (Skinner House 2008)and a contributor to a number of professional publications and meditation collections.
+Rev. Leslie Takahashi has served the Mt.
+Diablo Unitarian Universalist Church as a minister since 2008.
+Passionate about the ways a vibrant and aware community can help people reawaken to the life of the world, she is also engaged in work to ensure that our communities serve all it citizens.
+Using her background in leadership development, economic development and education policy and nonprofit management, her goal is to empower others to take leadership.
+She is the co-author, with Chip Roush and Leon Spencer, of The Arc of The Universe is Long: Anti-racism and the Unitarian Universalist Association (Skinner House 2008) and a contributor to a number of professional publications and meditation collections.
 Finding Unitarian Universalism in her twenties, she has served extensively at the congregational, District and national levels both within the Unitarian Universalist Association and the UU Ministers Association.
-Her children, Garner and Liam, offer on-going inspiration.
+Her family, especially children Garner and Liam, offer on-going inspiration.
 Send email to firstname.lastname@example.org.

 Marena earned her Bachelor of Arts in musical theatre with a minor in music from California State University East Bay.
 She has been an active participant and employee in the RE program for over a decade.
 Marena has worked as a caregiver, RE teacher, Children’s Choir director and even served on the Board of Trustees for two years.
 When not working at MDUUC, Marena teaches music and theater to children of all ages.
 Send email to firstname.lastname@example.org